gbif/hp-gb32/financial-support.md

   Illustration of a Apollo metalmark butterfly [(*Lyropteryx apollonia* Westwood, 1851)](https://www.gbif.org/species/165273183) from E.A.
 Seguy Papillons.
 Tolmer Editeur, Paris.
 Via [Biodiversity Heritage Library.](https://flic.kr/p/Diwh57)
 ---

 The GBIF Secretariat offers the possibility of applying for partial financial support to attend 1) the **Global Nodes Training and Global Nodes Meeting** on 16-18 October 2025 and/or 2) the **Governing Board meeting** on 19-20 October 2025.
 Support may include partial funding of economy-class fight tickets and a subsidy to cover accommodation or a general lump sum.

+We encourage people to stay on for the [Living Data 2025 Conference](https://www.livingdata2025.com/) on 21-24 October, but this financial support does not cover the Living Data 2025 Conference.
+However, there will be some flexibility in travel dates for the air tickets covered by GBIF.
+See more information in the application form (link below).

 **The application process is now open.**